Delaware General Assembly

 The Delaware General Assembly is the legislature of the U.S. state of Delaware.
 It is a bicameral legislature composed of the Delaware Senate with 21 senators and the Delaware House of Representatives with 41 representatives.
-It meets at Legislative Hall in Dover, Delaware, convening on the second Tuesday of January of odd-numbered years, with a second session of the same Assembly convening likewise in even-numbered years.
+It meets at Legislative Hall in Dover, convening on the second Tuesday of January of odd-numbered years, with a second session of the same Assembly convening likewise in even-numbered years.
 Normally the sessions are required to adjourn by the last day of June of the same calendar year.
-However the Governor can call a special session of the legislature at any time.
+However, the Governor can call a special session of the legislature at any time.

 Members are elected from single-member districts, all apportioned to roughly equal populations after each decennial Census.
-Elections are held on the Tuesday after the first Monday in November and about one-half of the Senate is elected every two years for a four-year term, and the entire House of Representatives is elected every two years for a two-year term.
+Elections are held on the Tuesday after the first Monday in November and approximately half of the Senate is elected every two years to a four-year term, and the entire House of Representatives is elected every two years to a two-year term.
 Vacancies are filled through special elections.
 There are no term limits for either chamber.

 With 62 seats, the Delaware General Assembly is the second-smallest bicameral state legislature in the United States – ahead of Alaska (60 seats) and behind Nevada (63).